EverydayHealthLogo

 Who is Dr. Mcrill, Ophthalmologist in Baltimore, MD?

-Dr. Connie Mcrill, MD is an Ophthalmologist, who primarily practices in Baltimore, MD with 2 additional practice locations.
-She is board certified by the American Board of Ophthalmology.
+Dr. Connie Mcrill, MD is an Ophthalmologist, who primarily practices in Baltimore, MD with 1 additional practice location.
+She is board certified.
 Dr. Mcrill graduated from University of Maryland School of Medicine and completed her residency at Pennstate Geisinger Hlth Sys, Ophthalmology; Johns Hopkins Univ Sch Med, Internal Medicine.
 Dr. Mcrill is fluent in English, Chinese, and Hindi, and is currently seeing new patients.
 To book an appointment or to confirm insurance options, please call Dr. Mcrill’s office.

 Where did Dr. Mcrill go to medical school and complete their residency?